Gross Domestic Product by Metropolitan Area, 2016

 Chained-dollar values of GDP by metropolitan area are derived by applying national chain-type price indexes to the current dollar values of GDP by metropolitan area for the 61 detailed NAICS-based industries.
 The chain-type index formula that is used in the national accounts is then used to calculate the values of total real GDP by metropolitan area and real GDP by metropolitan area at more aggregated industry levels.
 Real GDP by metropolitan area may reflect a substantial volume of output that is sold to other areas and countries.
 To the extent that a metropolitan area's output is produced and sold in national markets at relatively uniform prices (or sold locally at national prices), real GDP by metropolitan area captures the differences across metropolitan areas that reflect the relative differences in the mix of goods and services that the areas produce.
 However, real GDP by metropolitan area does not capture geographic differences in the prices of goods and services that are produced and sold locally.

 Relation of GDP by metropolitan area real growth rates to national GDP.
-The statistics of GDP by metropolitan area released today are consistent with statistics of GDP by state released June 14, 2016, which were based on the annual revision of the national income and product accounts (NIPAs) released on July 29, 2015, and BEA's national statistics of GDP by industry released on November 5, 2015.
-The growth rate of real GDP in the nation's metropolitan areas differs from the nation's real GDP growth rates released in July 2015.
+The statistics of GDP by metropolitan area released today are consistent with statistics of GDP by state released May 11, 2017, which were based on the July 2016 annual update of the national income and product accounts and the November 2016 annual update of the annual industry economic accounts.
+The growth rate of real GDP in the nation's metropolitan areas differs from the nation's real GDP growth rates released in July 2016.
 In part, the difference is caused by the inclusion of nonmetropolitan areas in the national statistics.
 In addition, growth rates differ because of differences in the timing of production cycles and availability of data in preparing national and regional statistics, which currently preclude BEA from incorporating the immediately preceding July annual revisions of the NIPAs into the advance statistics of GDP by metropolitan area.

 Metropolitan (statistical) areas.
-The metropolitan (statistical) areas used by BEA for its entire series of GDP statistics are the county-based definitions developed by the Office of Management and Budget (OMB) for federal statistical purposes and last updated in July 2015.
+The metropolitan (statistical) areas used by BEA for its entire series of GDP statistics are the July 2015 county-based definitions developed by the Office of Management and Budget (OMB) for federal statistical purposes.
+Future releases will reflect the August 2017 definition.
 OMB's general concept of a metropolitan area is that of a geographic area consisting of a large population nucleus together with adjacent communities having a high degree of economic and social integration with the nucleus.

 List of News Release Tables